Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

-A CD account is a great way to save money and earn a little extra interest.
+A CD account is a great way to save money and earn extra interest.
 Here’s how to open one:

 - First, find a bank or credit union that offers CDs.
-Shop around and compare rates to find the best deal.
+Then, shop around and compare rates to find the best deal.

 - Once you’ve found the right bank or credit union, the next step is to open an account.
 This can usually be done online, over the phone, or in person.

-- When you open the account, you’ll need to make an initial deposit.
+- You’ll need to make an initial deposit when you open the account.
 The amount required will vary depending on the financial institution, but it’s typically between $500 and $1,000.

 - Once your account is open, you’ll need to decide how long you want to keep your money locked up.
 CD terms typically range from three months to five years.
-The longer the term, the higher the interest rate will be.
+Of course, the longer the term, the higher the interest rate.

-- Finally, make sure you understand the penalties for withdrawing your money early.
-With most CDs, you’ll forfeit some of the interest if you cash out before the term expires.
+- Finally, read the account details to understand the penalties for withdrawing your money early.
+For example, you’ll forfeit some of the interest with most CDs if you cash out before the term expires.

 Following these steps, you can open a CD account and save for your future today.

 How To Cash Out A CD

 How long does it take to cash out a CD?
-Wait for your bank, credit union, or other financial institution to send you a letter about the CD’s maturity.
-This generally takes place between two and three weeks before the CD’s maturity date.
-The letter will inform you of the date when your CD is going to mature and how much the accrued interest will be.
+First, wait for your bank, credit union, or other financial institution to send you a letter about the CD’s maturity.
+This generally occurs two to three weeks before the CD’s maturity date.
+The letter will inform you of the date when your CD will mature and how much the accrued interest will be.